What Can You Drink On a Carnivore Diet? (Full List)

 Water

 This is the obvious no-brainer.
-I’m pretty sure everyone can agree that water is the essential drink of all diets but what some people don’t know is that not all water is equal.
+I’m sure everyone can agree that water is the essential drink of all diets, but some people don’t know that not all water is equal.

-Most people within the health and wellness industry will agree that municipal city water is inferior to, say, all-natural spring water or even reverse osmosis or distilled water.
+Most people within the health and wellness industry will agree that municipal city water is inferior to all-natural spring water or even reverse osmosis or distilled water.

 Spring Water (Untouched by Humans)

-If you are able to harvest water from a naturally occurring spring that has been tested for purity and harmful microorganisms, then you may be ahead of the curve.
-This type of spring water can have potentially beneficial levels of minerals and nutrients and free of fluoride and chlorine, which I’m sure we could all use less of.
+This type of spring water can have potentially healthy levels of minerals and nutrients and is free of fluoride and chlorine, which I’m sure we could all use less of.

 If you are a city resident, you may be able to find people to go wherever a spring is located and harvest the water for you.
 Or make a trip every few weeks and stock up.
-I have a few springs I know of and stock up when I can by using 5-gallon all glass bottles or the smaller 2.5-gallon bottles.
+I know of a few springs and stock up when I can, using 5-gallon all-glass or smaller 2.5-gallon bottles.

-Need help finding a spring?
+Need help to find a spring?
 Check out Find A Spring.

 Warning: don’t be naive and assume all spring water is safe and free of potential threats like parasites or toxins.
 Due your due diligence and have the water tested before drinking.
 I’ve had giardia, and that sucks.